julianbartosz/solver-agentic-spec-coworker/archive/docs/design/v2-design-doc.md

 o	Creates EndpointBinding scaffolds for api_call nodes as in Appendix C.3 and Appendix H.5.
 •	attach_policies_and_patterns
 o	Attaches Policy objects to nodes and endpoints based on auth, retry, pagination, logging, and rate limit patterns.
+•	generate_code_and_tests
+o	Generates CodeArtifact instances for clients, workflows, and tests. o	Refines EndpointBinding mappings when possible using schemas and the planned flow.
+•	persist_gold_checkpoint
+o	Upserts Gold tables for the integration task and flow. o	In dry runs, skips database writes.
+•	persist_kg_learning
+o	Writes learned KG templates and steps when the run produces a valid workflow. o	Updates existing templates when a new run has higher coverage or validation scores. o	In dry runs, skips database writes.
 •	attach_repo_context
 o	Builds repo context when repo_root or a markdown file path is present. o	Sets repo_markdown_context and, when needed, infers a RepoProfile.
-•	generate_code_and_tests
-o	Generates CodeArtifact instances for clients, workflows, and tests. o	Refines EndpointBinding mappings when possible using schemas and the planned flow.
 •	analyze_repo_layout
 o	For repo runs, maps CodeArtifact entries to target paths using RepoProfile.layout_hints and archetype rules. o	Computes router and settings changes for FastAPI-style repos using markers and builds a RepoChangeSet.